WebAssembly/stack-switching/README.md

 * See the [examples](proposals/continuations/examples) for Wasm code for implementing various different features including lightweight threads, actors, and async/await.

-## Task-based Stack Switching Proposal
+## Fiber-based Stack Switching Proposal

-An alternate approach to stack switching revolves around the concept of tasks rather than continuation functions.
-An explainer for this proposal can be seen [here](proposals/tasks/Explainer.md).
+An alternate approach to stack switching revolves around the concept of fibers rather than continuation functions.
+An explainer for this proposal can be seen [here](proposals/fibers/Explainer.md).

 Original `README` from upstream repository follows.